Dunk-Verse/.github/profile/README.md

 # DunkVerse 🌟

 DunkVerse is a groundbreaking blockchain-powered application that merges Sports, Betting, Blockchain, AI and Social Media to deliver an unparalleled experience for fans, creators, and collectors.
-Leveraging Aptos, Sui, and Base blockchains, DunkVerse introduces an innovative platform where fan engagement meets blockchain technology.
+Leveraging Aptos, Sui, Unichain and Base blockchains, DunkVerse introduces an innovative platform where fan engagement meets blockchain technology.

 ---